College of Arts and Humanities

 Queen Anne's Hall, 301-405-0671

 The Jiménez-Porter Writers' House (JPWH) is a living and learning program open to all majors.
 The program was conceived and developed primarily for upper-division students, but will consider applications from academically talented incoming freshmen who have a solid focus on creative writing.
 Located in Queen Anne's Hall, the Writers' House creates a campus-wide literary center to study creative writing especially in its cross-cultural dimensions.
-Participants live in a close community of students who share an interest in creating stories, poems, plays, screenplays, and imaginative non-fiction.
-Students work with visiting writers, publish a literary magazine, attend special readings and colloquia, produce an annual literary festival, and receive notation upon successful completion of the program.
-Class sizes are small, and include one-on-one faculty advising sessions.
-Admission to the Writers' House is competitive, with only fifty to sixty students living and writing together each year.
+Participants live in a close community of students who share an interest in creating stories, poems, plays, and screenplays.
+Students meet with visiting writers, publish a literary magazine, attend special readings and colloquia, attend an annual literary festival, and receive notation upon successful completion of the program.
+Class sizes are small, and many include one-on-one faculty advising sessions.
+The size of the program allows participants to form a strong and diverse community, with fifty to sixty students living and writing together each year.
 Applications can be submitted at https://apply.arhu.umd.edu, or by visiting www.writershouse.umd.edu.
 Final deadline for admission every year is March 1 for currently enrolled University of Maryland students, May 1st for transfer students and incoming freshmen.

 Most departments in the College of Arts and Humanities offer Departmental Honors Programs (DHP).
 DHPs are upper-division programs within the individual academic units.
 Students enrolled in Departmental Honors work independently with faculty members in subjects of special interest, develop and deepen their research skills, and, in the process, earn an even stronger degree.
 Students must have a cumulative GPA of at least 3.0 to be admitted.
 For further information about individual Departmental Honors Programs and policies, consult with departmental advisors.